 One surprise element is Blair’s acquaintance with an expat Indian called Thackeray, who seems to have been related to the Shiv Sena Thackeray family.

 The fact that Eric Blair went on to become George Orwell adds a whole level of curiosity for readers: what can one pick out about his experiences (as portrayed by Theroux, let’s not forget) that prompted his decision to become a writer?
 Did his life as a Raj sahib surrounded by servants induce him to try the lowpaid life that he portrayed in Down and Out in Paris and London?
-Did it somehow lead to 1984 and Animal Farm?
+Did it somehow lead to the subversive 1984 and Animal Farm?
 Theroux draws some arrows from the Burma moments to foreshadow this evolution, but to me they seemed a bit forced and not very convincing.

 There is no sense of a buildup in this book from the callow unhappy Blair heading for Burma to the man who decided to resign 5 years later.
 Instead, the book slogs through each of Blair’s postings in Burma, until finally there is a social debacle relating to his mixed-race cousin (a Theroux invention, apparently) and an angry Burmese concubine.